General Surgery

 Natural History

 Untreated appendicitis progresses from simple inflammation to gangrene to perforation within 24-72 hours.
 Perforation rates increase with delay: 20-30% by 36 hours of symptoms.
-[6] Perforated appendicitis has mortality of 0.1-0.5% in healthy adults but up to 5-15% in elderly or comorbid patients.
-Spontaneous resolution of appendicitis is rare (<10%) and recurrence is high if not removed.
+[8] Perforated appendicitis has mortality of 0.1-0.5% in healthy adults but up to 5-15% in elderly or comorbid patients.
+Spontaneous resolution of appendicitis is rare (less than 10%) and recurrence is high if not removed.

 Outcomes with Treatment